 For purposes of this Act, the following definitions shall apply:

-(A) IN GENERAL- For purposes of this section, the term `community-based economic development organization' means a nonprofit, nongovernmental organization that--
+For purposes of this section, the term community-based economic development organization means a nonprofit, nongovernmental organization that—

-(2) COMMUNITY ECONOMIC DEVELOPMENT PROJECT- The term `community economic development project' means a project that involves--
+The term community economic development project means a project that involves—

-(3) LOW-INCOME COMMUNITIES AND PERSONS- The terms `low-income communities' and `low-income persons' shall have the meanings given such terms in section 45D of the Internal Revenue Code of 1986 (26 U.S.C.
+The terms low-income communities and low-income persons shall have the meanings given such terms in section 45D of the Internal Revenue Code of 1986 (26 U.S.C.
 45D).

-(4) SECRETARY- The term `Secretary' means the Secretary of Housing and Urban Development.
+The term Secretary means the Secretary of Housing and Urban Development.